SpatialBioLab/Ecotrends_MontObEO/README.md

 - AAB	- Area Annually Burned
 - TSF	- Time Since Fire

 Since the periodicity is annual, a raster image is required for each year with six bands corresponding to the variables.
-You can download a zip file with the 23 images of <a href="https://drive.google.com/uc?export=download&id=1PcnfVH89t09LbvTYY2exqGor9JQbZSu4">predictor variables</a> used in Montobeo corresponding to the years 2001 to 2023.
+You can download a zip file with the 23 images of <a href="https://drive.google.com/uc?export=download&id=1PcnfVH89t09LbvTYY2exqGor9JQbZSu4">predictor variables</a> used in Montobeo corresponding to the years 2001 to 2023 (1.5 MB).

 After loading the files, it is necessary to do some processing to adjust the band names to those required by the package (see R help for the getModels function):